In-house ethics framework

 Each element of the framework has been designed to offer structured support for different aspects of ethical practice.

-It can be used flexibly, whether as a reference tool, a basis for discussion within legal teams or a foundation for organisational policies and procedures.
+It can be used flexibly, whether as a reference tool, a basis for discussion within legal teams or various corporate support groups in your organisation, or a foundation for organisational policies and procedures.

 The elements can be viewed in any order, but the role of the in-house solicitor is a good place to start on your first visit.